Skip to main content

 For Employers and Leaders #

-If you’re in a leadership position, implementing a no-jerks policy creates tremendous competitive advantage:
+If you’re in a leadership position, a no-jerks policy makes your team easier to keep together and easier to trust:

 1. Prioritize cultural contribution alongside technical skills